tyler-reitz/fullstack.challenge/README.md

 1. How long did you spend on this challenge?
 2. In your opinion, what are features that Double could work on that would be helpful for assistants when managing agendas?
+3. If you had more time, what would you add or change in the codebase?
-3. Do you have any constructive feedback that you would like to share with our team?
+4. Do you have any constructive feedback that you would like to share with our team?